Rhylionn/dotfiles/README.md

 Aliases are also created to replace `ls` with `exa` and `cat` with `bat`.

+Two Nerd Fonts are downloaded: *Hack* (for the terminal) and *Firacode* (For vscode).

 ## Neovim

-A minimalist neovim configuration is also added containing few options but only one plugin: lualine.
+A minimalist neovim configuration is also added containing few options but only one plugin: *lualine*.

 ## Cybersecurity tools